anuket-project/anuket-specifications/doc/common/chapter00.md

 ![**Figure 3:** Documentation Scope of Anuket specifications](./figures/tech_stack.png) <!-- width="100%" -->

+**Figure 3:** Documentation Scope of Anuket specifications

 Below is a diagram of the different artefacts that will need to be created to support the implementation of the abstract concepts presented in the **Reference Model**, which are then applied to create the **Reference Architecture** that will be deployed using the requirements spelled out in the **Reference Implementation**.

 ![**Figure 4:** Description of the possible different levels of Anuket specification artefacts](./figures/tech_scope_3.png) <!-- width="100%" -->

+**Figure 4:** Description of the possible different levels of Anuket specification artefacts

 ## Relationship to other industry projects
 The Anuket work is not done in a vacuum.
 The intention from the beginning was to utilize the work from other open source and standards bodies within the industry.
 Some of the projects, but by no means all, that are related in some way to the Anuket efforts include: